The Squeak Wiki collects useful information about the language, its tools, and several projects. It’s a wiki, so you can participate!

 Andrew Black, Stéphane Ducasse, Oscar Nierstrasz, Damien Pollet, Damien Cassou, and Marcus Denker.
 Square Bracket Associates, 2007.

 Everything is an object.
 Objects collaborate by exchanging messages to achieve the desired application behavior.
 The Smalltalk programming language has a concise syntax and simple execution semantics.
-The Smalltalk system is implemented in itself, the compiler, debugger, programming tools and so on being Smalltalk code the user can read and modify.
+The Smalltalk system is implemented in itself: Compiler, debugger, programming tools, and so on are all Smalltalk code the user can read and modify.
 Novice programmers can get started easily and experts can engineer elegant solutions at large.